 The command appropriate for your Gen1 token (1090 or 1091) must be used.
 The examples here are based on 1090 tokens.
-This command is new with the zPDT GA5 release and replaces the SecureUpdateUtility command for that release.
-16 You must be root and have
+This command is new with the zPDT GA5 release and replaces the SecureUpdateUtility command.
+You must be root and have /usr/z1090/bin as the current directory to use this command. zPDT must not be operating when this command is used to update a token.
+The -r function may be used while zPDT is active.